SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Introduction

 \section{Introduction}

-The fermions in the Standard Model (SM) of particle physics have three families.
-The particles with the same quantum numbers in different family have nothing different but masses.
-In each family the left-handed up- and down-type quark belong to the SU(2) doublet representation, and the same for charged lepton and neutrino.
-All the quarks and charged leptons are massive fermions, while neutrinos are massless in SM.
-However the deficit of the observed neutrinos with respect to the theoretical predicted ones lead to the two famous puzzles in neutrino physics, i.e., the longstanding solar neutrino puzzle~\cite{Davis/1968SNP} and the atmospherical neutrino anomaly~\cite{Haines/1986ANP, Hirata/1988ANP} before 1998.
+In the Standard Model (SM) of particle physics the charged fermions, quarks and charged leptons, are massive fermions, while neutrinos are massless in SM.
+However the deficit of the observed neutrinos with respect to the theoretical predicted ones leads to the two famous puzzles in neutrino physics, i.e., the longstanding solar neutrino puzzle~\cite{Davis/1968SNP} and the atmospherical neutrino anomaly~\cite{Haines/1986ANP, Hirata/1988ANP} before 1998.
 The puzzles can be explained through the neutrino oscillation mechanism, which indicate that the neutrinos are also massive and lepton flavors are mixed.
 The discovery of neutrino oscillations~\cite{Fukuda/1998SK,Ahmad/2002SNO} convinced people that neutrinos have tiny masses.
-The two puzzles in neutrino sector, i.e., the mass puzzle which demands the explanation of the origin of the observed neutrino masses and their smallness and the flavor puzzle about the question why the lepton flavor mixing angles are much larger than the quark mixing angles in the CKM matrix, force us to go beyond the SM.
-The seesaw mechanism~\cite{Minkowski/1977ss,Yanagida/1979ss,Mohapatra/1980ss,Gell-Mann/1979sug} seems to be a graceful solution to answer why neutrino masses are small.
+Meanwhile the seesaw mechanism~\cite{Minkowski/1977ss,Yanagida/1979ss,Mohapatra/1980ss,Gell-Mann/1979sug} seems to be a graceful solution to answer why neutrino masses are small.
 Nevertheless, the flavor mixing pattern with the observed mixing angles can not be explained through seesaw mechanism.
 Solar and atmospherical neutrino oscillation experiments have measured leptonic mixing angles with great accuracy.
-The resulting lepton mixing Pontecorvo-Maki-Nakagawa-Sakata matrix $U_{PMNS}$~\cite{Pon/1968, MNS/1962} within the errors of the experimental measured solar and atmospherical mixing angles, can be well compatible with the simple Tri-Bimaximal (TBM) mixing pattern, introduced by Harrison, Perkins and Scott~\cite{HPS/2002}:
+The resulting lepton mixing Pontecorvo-Maki-Nakagawa-Sakata matrix $U_{PMNS}$~\cite{Pon/1968, MNS/1962} can be well compatible with the simple Tri-Bimaximal (TBM) mixing pattern, introduced by Harrison, Perkins and Scott~\cite{HPS/2002}: